allyhoward/micb475/agendas/agenda_week11.md

     * send manuscript to Avril early for good feedback

 ## Action item
-* complie all results in one google slides (story board for manuscript - what you want to see and talk about)
+* complie all results in one google slides (story board for manuscript - what you want to show and talk about)